 2. Budapest, Hungary

 Budapest is a charming and cheap city in Eastern Europe, and makes for the perfect city break at any time of the year, but at Christmas it has an extra special vibe!
 Christmas Markets are dotted around the city and the streets are illuminated with glistening Christmas lights.
 The Christmas Market located on Vörösmarty Square is not to be missed and you should be sure to visit the one located in front of St Stephen’s Basilica on St Stephen’s Square as it’s one of the prettiest.
-3 nights is the perfect amount of time to embrace some of the many things to do in Budapest and indulge in the Christmas Markets.
+3 nights in Budapest is the perfect amount of time to embrace some of the many things to do in the city and indulge in the Christmas Markets.
 Be sure to try Lángos – a traditional Hungarian deep fried bread covered in sour cream, cheese and garlic oil (yum)!

 3. Valletta, Malta